zzzzliu/MultiThreadDemos/README.md

 Jerry has money: 3100
 Cory has money: 3100
 ```
-To deal with the deadlock loop, we forced each thread to get lock by the increasing order of the account, no matter which one is `in` account and which one is `out` account.
+To deal with the deadlock loop, we forced each thread to get locks by the increasing order of the accounts, no matter which one is `in` account and which one is `out` account.
 In this example, `Cory` -> `Jerry` -> `Tom`.

-If Tom wants transfer money to Jerry, he has to wait the lock of `Jerry` to be released, then he get the lock `Jerry`, then he get the lock of `Tom`.
+If Tom wants transfer money to Jerry, he has to wait the lock of `Jerry` to be released, then he get the lock of `Jerry`, then he get the lock of `Tom`.
 In previous example, he get `Tom` first then `Jerry`.

 ## productorAndConsumer
 According to Wikipeida the Producer-Consumer Problem is defined as: